 - Having few leg(s) remaining – the closer you are to the conclusion of the pool the better.

 - Having more likely selection(s) in forthcoming leg(s).
 For example Chelsea 2 – 0 Hull is generally going to be a more probable score than Chelsea 0 – 3 Hull.

 Certain pools offer a series of Consolation prize funds.
-For example in the £10,000,000 ‘Colossus’, there is a Consolation prize fund which will be shared by players who have a line with six correct scores out of seven and a separate Consolation fund for players who get five correct out of seven.
+For example in the £5,000,000 ‘Colossus’, there is a Consolation prize fund which will be shared by players who have a line with six correct scores out of seven, a separate Consolation fund for players who get five correct out of seven and a Consolation for those who score 4 out of 7.
 Consolation prize funds are advertised in the header for relevant pools.